admveen/AviationAnalysis/README.md

 ### Constructed Metrics

-The rate of serious/fatal injury was determined by computing the total number of fatally and seriously injured passengers and normmalizing by the total number of passengers.
+The rate of serious/fatal injury was determined by computing the total number of fatally and seriously injured passengers and normalizing by the total number of passengers.
 For each accident, this was calculated as follows:

     [n_(fatal) + n(serious)]/ N(passenger)